gazoscalvertos/Hass-Custom-Alarm/README.md

 To get this running add the files from this repo into your home assistant configuration directory, then add the following to your configuration.yaml file:

-**NOTE:** If you already have a panel_custom.yaml for say floorplan then take the copy and paste the code from this repo into your panel_custom.yaml to prevent floorplan from being overritten.
+**NOTE:** If you already have a panel_custom.yaml for say floorplan then just copy and paste the code from this repo file into your own panel_custom.yaml to prevent floorplan from being overritten.

 ```
 alarm_control_panel: !include alarm.yaml